Scott Mills: Recognition

+Mills was awarded an honorary Doctorate of Arts from Southampton Solent University on 2 November 2009.
+On 16 March 2016, the bridge crossing the M3 at Fleet services was officially named the Scott Mills Bridge and a plaque unveiled.
+The plaque was removed in April 2026 following Mills's dismissal from the BBC.

 Personal life

-Mills grew up in and around Southampton, attending Shakespeare Infant School and Crestwood College Secondary School in Eastleigh.
-He currently lives in London.

-Mills' parents are separated, although both feature in the show at sporadic intervals.
+Mills lives in London.
 Mills came out as gay to the press in 2001 to avoid tabloid-style speculation.
-In his Guardian interview he explained, "I'd just like to be accepted as a normal bloke who is gay and is on the radio and the television."
-Mills appeared at number 12 on the Independent on Sunday's Pink List for 2010.
-Mills was the 50th most influential gay person in Britain the previous year.
+In his Guardian interview he said, "I'd just like to be accepted as a normal bloke who is gay and is on the radio and the television."
+Mills was ranked as the 12th most influential gay person in Britain on the Independent on Sunday's Pink List for 2010.
+In October 2021, Mills announced his engagement to Sam Vaughan, his boyfriend of four years.
+They married in Vilanova i la Geltrú, Spain, in June 2024.